Peteresis/Credit_Risk_Analysis/README.md

 ### fit_resample(X,y)
 The `fit_resample` method is used in conjunction with the `RandomOverSampler` to resample the data and targets into a dictionary with a key-value pair of data_resampled and targets_resampled.

+## :one:.:three: Combination (Over and Under) Sampling Algorithms
+Oversampling methods duplicate or create new synthetic examples in the minority class, whereas undersampling methods delete or merge examples in the majority class.
+Both types of resampling can be effective when used in isolation, although can be more effective when both types of methods are used together.

+## SMOTEENN algorithm

+### New Functions Learned for `Undersampling` datasets:

+### ClusterCentroids(random_state=1)
+Random oversampling can be implemented